macagua/example.flask.api/README.rst

     $ curl -X GET http://127.0.0.1:5000/detail/4

-The above command demonstrates how to perform a ``GET`` method to get the detailed information of the user with the id ``4`` as a ``READ`` operation into a ``CRUD`` application.
+The above command demonstrates how to perform a ``GET`` request to get the detailed information of the user with the id ``4`` as a ``READ`` operation into a ``CRUD`` application.

 request PUT json format